aufau/SaberMod/README.rst

 (un)lockteam <teams>
   Prevent players from joining `teams`.

+mode <mode|default>
+  Change to `mode` or list all available modes when executed without arguments.

 remove <player> [time]
   Remove `player` to spectator team for at least `time` seconds.